 Just over an hour start to finish is all you need to make the World’s Easiest Homemade Sandwich Bread.
 Only 5 pantry items needed and no electric mixer, this recipe is so easy and thrifty, resulting in soft tender loaves of bread every time!

-In a large mixing bowl, whisk together 6 cups flour, 2 tablespoons yeast, 2 tablespoons sugar, and 1 tablespoon salt.
+In a large mixing bowl, whisk together the flour, instant dry yeast, sugar, and coarse salt.
 Then add in the warm water and 2 tablespoons of olive oil; mix together with a sturdy wooden spoon until a shaggy dough forms.

 Turn out onto a clean lightly floured surface and knead until the dough comes together and becomes smooth, about 4 minutes.